Who is most at risk for domestic violence?

 “I overheard your partner yelling at you on the phone today.
 Are you ok?
 Do you want to talk?”

-The goal of these conversations is NOT for you to act as a therapist, but rather for you to express concern and open a door for support.
+The goal of these conversations is NOT for you to act as a therapist or convince someone to leave their relationship, but rather for you to express concern and open a door for support.
 SNCit conversations work best in a private setting, such as an office with the door closed or away from where others can hear/see the conversation.

 What are the warning signs of abusive behaviour?

 When a person is engaging in abusive behaviour at home, they may not be recognized as an abuser at work.
+Abusers will often work hard to hide their abuse and may even appear likeable or charming.
 Some common warning signs of abusive behaviour in a relationship include:

 - Putting their partner down